piznel/gladys-livebox/README.md

  - Gladys version 3.11.4 or higher

 ## Limitations
 Currently, can only manage one decoder.
+Only tested with Livebox and decoder V4.

 ## Installation